Getting Leader Buy-In for Big Change

 On a recent phone call with a prospective client, I had to quickly build an argument that would land me the job.
 It was a big project with a fixed, tight deadline, but I had learned enough about the scope to know it was doable.
 I could get it done.

-So my pitch was just that.
+So that was my pitch.
 If they hired me, their project would launch on time.
 I promised delivery and won that bid because of my promise.
 And now I have a great business relationship because I delivered what I promised, and I delivered early.

 Leaders like people who deliver.